basho/riak_shell/README.md

 Riakshell
 ---------

-A configurable, scriptable and extendable shell for riak
+A configurable, scriptable and extendable shell for riak.

 Goals
 -----